 These disastrous events are dispersed and sudden onset at the region of impact (Van Wassenhove, 2006; Apte and Yoho, 2011), which means that they affect a large scale of territory and produce dispersed peaks of human suffering that are magnified by socioeconomic vulnerability (Villarroel-Lamb, 2020; Wang et al., 2020; Szczyrba et al., 2021).

-The following Figures 2-5 show the evolution of minimum temperature recorded by the SENAHMI weather stations (2022) that are located within Puno’s territory.
+The following Figure 3 show the evolution of minimum temperature recorded by the SENAHMI weather stations (2022) that are located within Puno’s territory.
 The daily average of minimum registered temperatures among the stations for the period 2009-2012 is reported.
 This provides an estimate on the level and variability (standard error) of minimum temperature that can be matched with the characteristics of cold waves and severe winter conditions to explore the nature of their seasonality.
 According to EM-DAT (2022), the disastrous events of 2007 and 2015 were triggered at the beginning of April and May, and lasted until July and September, respectively.
 In the SENAHMI (2022) dataset, a seasonality is observed in terms of average minimum temperature for these months, the temperature drop tends to start in April and last until July, and then slowly return to normal levels in September.

+Figure 3.
+Time series plot for average minimum temperature in Puno 2009-2012